SandyGifford/HTML-Hello-World/README.md

 > **What about `b` and `i`?**
 >
 > If you are coming into this with slightly older HTML knowledge, you may be confused by the `strong` tag:  In older versions of HTML, we'd use `<b>Sandy</b>` to add boldness.
-As of HTML 5, many formatting tags that implied the sort of formatting to be done ("b" for "bold") have been replaced by tags which suggest the *reason* you would want that formatting (I want this text to appear "strong").
+In HTML 5, many tags that implied the sort of formatting to be done ("b" for "bold") have been replaced by tags which suggest the *reason* you would want that formatting (I want this text to appear "strong").
 >
 > This has two effects:
 > - screen readers can more easily interpret the purpose of the text